kubedb/cli/docs/guides/memcached/private-registry/using-private-registry.md

 # Using private Docker registry

 KubeDB operator supports using private Docker registry.
-This tutorial will show you how to use KubeDB to run Memcached database using private Docker images.
+This tutorial will show you how to use KubeDB to run Memcached server using private Docker images.

 ## Before You Begin